 9) Art vehicle insurance, registration, maintenance, and decoration

-10) Access to early arrival passes (whose value cannot be overstated)
+10) Work Access Passes (whose value cannot be overstated)

 13) Use of all burn barrels and trash receptacles